Harrison Burton and Jennifer Jo Cobb will make their NASCAR Cup Series debut on April 25 at Talladega Superspeedway.

 “I think more than anything, (the Bristol race) really shows the talent in this Cup level, right?
 Racecar drivers are racecar drivers, they’re going to figure it out,” Logano said.
 “You give them time, a few laps, they’re going to figure out how to make a race car go fast.”

-“The amount of good racing we saw (at Bristol) throughout the field in very challenging conditions, a very slick track and very dusty, you can’t even see where you’re going, you saw guys that never even raced on dirt be pretty good.
+“The amount of good racing we saw (at Bristol) throughout the field in very challenging conditions, a very slick track, and very dusty, you can’t even see where you’re going, you saw guys that never even raced on dirt be pretty good.
 It goes to show that the talent in this NASCAR Cup level is something else.”

 Finalize the Set-Up

 Dirt racing has been introduced to the Cup Series at an interesting time.
-This season will be the final season where drivers run the Gen-6 car, as the “Next Gen” unit (featuring wider, single-lug nut tires, a new chassis, and independent rear suspension) is set to debut next season after the ongoing health crisis pushed things back a year.
+This season will be the final campaign where drivers run the Gen-6 car, as the “Next Gen” unit (featuring wider, single-lug nut tires, a new chassis, and independent rear suspension) is set to debut next season after the ongoing health crisis pushed things back a year.

 Team Penske competition director Travis Geisler, whose No. 22 Ford was piloted into victory lane by Logano, noted just how important getting the Next Gen setup right would be in 2022, especially with the dirt race potentially retaining its early spot in the Cup schedule.